Fiona O'Loughlin (politician)

-Fiona O'Loughlin (born 8 September 1965) is an Irish Fianna Fáil politician who has been a Senator for the Administrative Panel since April 2020.
+Fiona O'Loughlin (born 8 September 1965) is an Irish Fianna Fáil politician who has been a senator for the Administrative Panel since June 2020.
 She previously served as a Teachta Dála (TD) for the Kildare South constituency from 2016 to 2020.
 She also served as Chair of the Committee on Education and Social Protection from 2016 to 2020.

 She was a member of Kildare County Council from 1999 to 2016.

 She lost her Dáil seat at the 2020 general election.
-In April 2020, O'Loughlin was elected as a Senator for the Administrative Panel.
+In April 2020, O'Loughlin was elected as a senator for the Administrative Panel.
+She was an unsuccessful candidate for Kildare South at the 2024 general election.

+In September 2020, she was named as Chairperson of the Irish delegation to the Parliamentary Assembly of the Council of Europe.
+She is the Fianna Fáil Seanad spokesperson on Education.